-Just half a year after the launch of the SimScale Community, we are happy to announce that there are now more than 15000 public simulation projects in the Public Project Library!
-So what kinds of exciting projects are SimScale Community Users working on?
-Let’s have a look:
+Just half a year after the launch of the SimScale Community, we are happy to announce that there are now more than 15,000 public simulation projects in the Public Project Library!
+So what kinds of exciting projects are SimScale Community users working on?
+Let’s take a look:

 Validation and Verification

 In his NACA Submerged Duct project, one of our SimScale Power Users, Pablo Fernandez, has replicated the Ames wind tunnel section used back in the 1940’s to experimentally investigate NACA submerged duct entrances.
 The intention is to compare the simulation results against declassified experiments carried out at the time.

 Mario Larreta, professor of mechanical engineering at the Instituto Tecnológico de Tijuana in Mexico is using SimScale in his introductory design, simulation, and manufacturing course.